REPAIRING PHYSICAL AND EMOTIONAL BOUNDARIES

 Intimate partner abuse victims often search for therapists who help them recover from the emotional injuries they experience.
 The purpose of this blog is to guide both prospective clients and therapists toward treatment success.

-The answers to these questions offer clues as to whether coercive relationships will develop.
+Here are some questions whose answers offer clues about whether you are dealing with someone who is emotionally abusive.
 Proceed with caution and talk about it if you don’t like what you see.